-where, $\beta^z = \sum_i \beta_i^z = \sum_i A_i I_i^z$ is the bath operator, $A_i$ and $I_i^z$ are the hf interaction coupling constant and nuclear spin operator's component along the quantization axis for the $i$th lattice site respectively, and $P_{\pm}=\left\langle\pm\left|S^{z}\right| \pm\right\rangle$, with $ |\pm\rangle$ representing CS eigenstates along the hf-axis.
-It is important to note that, in Eq.~(\ref{Genel Ham}), we neglect the nuclear Zeeman interaction term, since its contribution to the NSB dynamics is insignificant in the low magnetic field regime.
-However, the direction of the magnetic field remains to be critical as it determines the hf-axis.
-So, the d-d Hamiltonian in SI units under low-field regime reads,
+where $\beta^z = \sum_i \beta_i^z = \sum_i A_i I_i^z$ is the bath operator, $A_i$ and $I_i^z$ are the hf interaction coupling constant and nuclear spin operator's component along the quantization axis for the $i$th lattice site, respectively, and $P_{\pm}=\left\langle\pm\left|S^{z}\right| \pm\right\rangle$, with $ |\pm\rangle$ representing CS eigenstates along the hf axis.
+It is important to note that in Eq.~(\ref{Genel Ham}), we neglect the nuclear Zeeman interaction term, since its contribution to the NSB dynamics is insignificant in the low-magnetic-field regime.
+However, the direction of the magnetic field remains to be critical as it determines the hf axis.
+So, the d-d Hamiltonian in SI units the under low-field-regime reads

-where $\mu_0$ is the permeability of free-space, $\gamma_i$ and $\gamma_j$ are gyromagnetic ratios, and $\vec{r}_{ij}$ is the vector that connects two nuclear spin sites. $\oA,\oB,\oC,\oD,\oE$ and $\oF$ constitute the so-called dipolar alphabet \cite{slichter90, abragam99} having the explicit forms,
+where $\mu_0$ is the permeability of free space, $\gamma_i$ and $\gamma_j$ are gyromagnetic ratios, and $\vec{r}_{ij}$ is the vector that connects two nuclear spin sites. $\oA,\oB,\oC,\oD,\oE$ and $\oF$ operators constitute the so-called dipolar alphabet \cite{slichter90, abragam99} having the explicit forms

-where, $I^{\pm}$ are spin creation and annihilation operators, and $\theta_{ij}$ ($\phi_{ij}$) is polar (azimuthal) angle defined by the quantization axis and $\vec{r}_{ij}$, see Fig.~\ref{crystal}.
+where $I^{\pm}$ are spin creation and annihilation operators, and $\theta_{ij}$ ($\phi_{ij}$) is the polar (azimuthal) angle defined by the quantization axis and $\vec{r}_{ij}$; see Fig.~\ref{crystal}.